quancs/UPSimulator/README.md

 Rule r= a -> dissolve;
 ```
 In the code above, **dissolve** is Membrane Dissolve Result.
 Membrane Dissolve Result will dissolve current membrane and all the content inside.

+## Mathematical Operators
+The mathematical expression's parsing and evaluation is done by [JEval](http://jeval.sourceforge.net/).
+Please check the supported operators at its website http://jeval.sourceforge.net/.

 # Other Projects used in UPSimulator
 ## ANTLR